-The Tennessee Department of Agriculture's Business Development Division provides information and services for prospective or expanding organizations.
-TDA will coordinate with other state and local agencies to provide "one-stop shopping" for businesses.
-In addition, TDA can also work with other resources; including, the University of Tennessee's Center for Profitable Agriculture and Forest Products Center.
+The Tennessee Department of Agriculture's Business Development Division provides information and services for prospective or expanding agribusinesses.
+TDA also connects business operators to opportunities and resources through partnerships with other state and local agencies and numerous organizations, including the University of Tennessee's Center for Profitable Agriculture and Forest Products Center.

 Our Business Advantages

 Tennessee is the "Center of the South" and borders eight other states.
-No matter where your clients are, they're not too far from Tennessee.
-With six interstates, major rivers, international airports and extensive railways, you can ship to anywhere in the world from Tennessee.
+With six interstates, major rivers, international airports, and extensive railways, you can connect with clients anywhere in the world from here.

 For More Information